hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-18-release-update-march-17th-2020.md

 ## Thanks for Reading

-We're really excited to keep pushing out new releases and there's plenty more where that came from.
+We're excited to keep pushing out new releases and there's plenty more where that came from.
 Stay posted!

 * [Sign up](https://app.fleek.co) to try yourself
 * Join our [Community Chat](https://join.slack.com/t/fleek-public/shared_invite/zt-bxna7y1d-PbVdut4rgHt5jM6Zjg9g9A)